partic2/pwart/README.md

 PWART use sljit to generate native code, no other dependency.
 All code is writen in C, include sljit.

-PWART support 32bit and 64bit architecture, test only on x86_64 and i686, but should also work on arm, aarch64, etc. benefit by sljit.
+PWART support 32bit and 64bit architecture, test only on x86_64, i686 and armv7l, but should also work on aarch64,risc-v etc. thanks to sljit.

 Currently, PWART still need more test to improve and verify the stablity.